Bluette1/postbee-api/README.md

 # PostBee API

-PostBee is a dynamic job posting API designed to streamline job management for both employers and job seekers.
+PostBee API is a dynamic job posting API designed to streamline job management for both employers and job seekers.
 This API provides functionalities for creating, managing, and applying for job postings while ensuring a smooth user experience.

 ## Table of Contents